 OSHA TRAINING

-Students are required to demonstrate a clear understanding of OSHA regulations regarding universal precautions and blood borne pathogens prior to attending their clinical education experiences.
-Documentation of attendance and course content will be provided to clinical education site upon request.
-Student will be provided with information about this course in PTA 130.
+Students are required to demonstrate a clear understanding of OSHA regulations regarding universal precautions and blood borne pathogens prior to attending the first clinical course.
+Documentation of attendance and course content will be provided to affiliates upon request.

 HIPAA